Data from Springboard’s counters enabled the brand to prove that their proposed flagship store location was busiest area of the mall.

 A major US lingerie brand approached Springboard for the opening of its first store in the UK, wanting to monitor the demographic, visitor traffic, potential market share and flow throughout the mall to determine the best location for their store.

-To capitalize on this and in order for them to entice the store to lease in their mall the team pulled together research which demonstrated the best location for the brand’s new flagship store.
+To capitalise on this and in order for them to entice the store to lease in their mall the team pulled together research which demonstrated the best location for the brand’s new flagship store.

 This was overlaid with sales data collected from the mall as a whole – broken down by store category and sales per sqft, providing comparable data for each retailer.
 CACI research was applied to demonstrate the available spend for the category within the mall catchment area.